DiddiLeija/diddiparser2/dsgp/dsgp-0.md

 or any other required information.

-- **Pending:** The decision (or the discussion behind accepting the DSGP) hasn't finished yet, but the document is ready to be considered.
+- **Pending:** The decision (or the discussion behind accepting the DSGP) hasn't finished yet, but the document is ready to be considered, or even merged.

 - **Approved:** The proposal has been accepted, and it has been applied (or will be applied in the near future).
-The related pull requests can be merged into the main repository.

 - **Rejected:** The DSGP can't be applied, or the general idea has been rejected.
-Any related pull request is closed.
-New proposals to the same idea should belong to a new DSGP.
+New proposals to the same idea should belong to a new DSGP, referencing to the rejected one.

+#### Reasons for rejecting a DSGP

+A DSGP can be rejected for several reasons:

+- It does not follow DSGP 0, and it cannot be fixed.
+- If the proposal can't be applied because of technical reasons.
+- If the author of the maintainers want to abort the DSGP.
+- If the DSGP is abusive, or is considered as spam.

+In the case 4, the DSGP's pull request will be closed with unmerged commits, and it may be reported to the repository site owner (example: in the case of the DiddiParser2 repository, it would be reported at GitHub).

+### Relationship with pull requests

+A PR that creates a DSGP should only contain changes **to that DSGP** (unless it is absolutely necessary to modify other documents).
+However, **it should not change code.** If the DSGP is not on _Draft_ status, it can be merged, if the maintainers and the author agree of doing that.

+When a DSGP is accepted, a new PR that applies the new syntax can be opened, and it can make a reference to the DSGP pull request.

 ## Markup language of DSGPs